 - Retains employment rights and membership in the employee organization (if health care coverage comes from the organization)

-Note that the disabled person must not be receiving Social Security disability benefits.
+Note: the disabled person must not be receiving Social Security disability benefits.
 Otherwise, the Medicare Disability Plan becomes the primary payer.

 3. Most Americans With End-Stage Renal Disease